gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 - Agents will only update if `agent_autoupdate` is `true`, but new installations will use `agent_version` regardless of the value in `agent_autoupdate`.
-- The edition served is the cluster edition (enterprise, enterprise-fips, or oss), and cannot be configured.
+- The edition served is the cluster edition (enterprise, enterprise-fips, or oss) and cannot be configured.
 - The group name is read from `/var/lib/teleport/versions/update.yaml` by the updater.
 - The UUID is read from `/tmp/teleport_update_uuid`, which `teleport-update` regenerates when missing.
-- the jitter is served by the teleport cluster and depends on the rollout strategy (60 sec by default, 10sec when using the backpressure strategy).
+- the jitter is served by the teleport cluster and depends on the rollout strategy (60s by default, 10s when using the backpressure strategy).

 Let `v1` be the previous version and `v2` the target version, the response matrix is the following: